yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 #### Page 90

-:notebook: I am uncertain what meaning this sentence is supposed to convey:
+:notebook: I am uncertain what meaning this sentence is supposed to convey.

 > If only the unwrap is performed when running Puppet with debug, the command and password would be fully visible.